What is health and safety?

-- Job training
+- Job training;

-- Courses on working at heights
+- Courses on working at heights;

-- First aid training
+- First aid training;

-- Training for employers
+- Training for employers;

 Occupational health and safety training for employers and those in charge of employees

-- Rights and obligations of employees
+- Rights and obligations of employees;

-- Responsibilities of persons who direct employees
+- Responsibilities of those who direct employees;

-- Identification and assessment of risks
+- Identification and assessment of risks;

 Health and safety training should be completed within 6 months of starting work.
 The validity of periodic training for managerial positions is 5 years.
 An employer who participates in periodic safety and health training sets a good example by his attitude on how to shape safe working conditions.